G20 leaders offer little new on climate ahead of COP26 - Up News Info

 ROME — Leaders of the Group of 20 major economies agreed on a final statement on Sunday that urges “meaningful and effective” action to limit global warming but offers few concrete commitments.

-The statement represented “half-measures” rather than “concrete urgent action,” one non-governmental organization said.

-The result of days of tough negotiation among diplomats leaves huge work to be done at a broader UN climate summit https://www.reuters.com/business/environment/sticking-points-un-climate-conference-2021-10-18 in Scotland, to where most of the G20 leaders will fly directly from Rome, and disappointed climate activists.
+The result of days of tough negotiation among diplomats leaves huge work to be done at a broader UN COP26 climate summit https://www.reuters.com/business/environment/sticking-points-un-climate-conference-2021-10-18 in Scotland, to where most of the G20 leaders will fly directly from Rome, and disappointed climate activists https://www.reuters.com/world/europe/thousands-demonstrate-rome-g20-discuss-climate-2021-10-30.

 Advertisement